CarolAG/GitCommit-Tracker/README.md

 - [ ] Be sure to add your new message to the `messages` property and update the page with your message.

 ### Making a "smart" Angular application
 - [ ] Add a dropdown menu that enables the user to sort the data by different fields.
 This can be done with plain old JavaScript, but there is a cleaner way!
-Look up angular filters.
+Look up [Angular filters](https://docs.angularjs.org/guide/filter).
 - [ ] Add a search bar that can show only the messages that match the search phrase.

 ### Connect to your custom API.